Public Speaking Body Language

-Some presenters prowl around while speaking.
-This is often the result of nerves, although some think it adds dynamism to their performance.
+Again, this is often the result of nerves, although some think it adds dynamism to their performance.
 The reality is that it can become distracting very quickly.

 Hands and Arms

-Our upper limbs are very useful for making meaningful gestures when presenting.
+Your upper limbs are very useful for making meaningful gestures when presenting.
 After all, no fishing trip would be complete without us catching a fish this big!

 An alternative, is to rest one hand in the upturned palm of the other, with slightly bent arms.
 This is sometimes known as the cup and saucer approach.